 - The individual suffers from extreme lethargy

 Negligent Actions That Can Lead To Sepsis Negligence Claims

 - Misdiagnosis Of The Condition- which could be wrong diagnosis or late diagnosis leading to further complications as the patient’s condition deteriorates

 - Failing to conduct required tests to confirm patient’s true medical condition

 Have you or your loved one been a victim of medical malpractice leading to septic shock, or has your loved one died as a result of complications arising from medical negligence, you may be able to make sepsis negligence compensation claims or file a sepsis wrongful death lawsuit.
-You may also make birth injury claims if medical negligence during childbirth has caused your child, your wife or you as a mother to suffer sepsis.
-This is why we are here for you.
-Our medical negligence lawyers are ready to assist you see that justice is served.

 How To Sue The NHS For Sepsis?